JoshDoody/joshdoody.github.io/dsq-test.md

 {% include drip_forms/salary-question-scripts-content-upgrade.html %}
 </div>

-**What if they *insist?***

-What if they tell you the interview process simply can't continue unless you share your current salary or expected salary?

-This will usually come up in the "pre-interview" or "pre-screen", which is right at the beginning of the interview process.
-That's why it's such a sneaky question!
-It's a salary negotiation tactic disguised as a gatekeeper-type interview question.

-So when you hear the salary requirements question, you'll be thinking "What do I need to say to get to my next interview?
-They asked for my current salary and expected salary, so I'll tell them that so we can move on."

 This is a detailed article, so you can use this table of contents to jump ahead if you already know what you're looking for!

 **Article contents**